radekvalenta/login-form/README.md

 If  you get port already used error, alter port number in gulpfile.js

 ### Technology used
-HTML5, SASS, react, redux, gulp
+HTML5, SASS, react, redux, thunk, gulp